krgamestudios/mechaimmensewarfare.com/public_html/rules.md

 ---

 Not strictly a keyword, but Towers usually provide a number of units ('u' for short) towards your total bandwidth.

+Other Rules
+===

+Mulligans
+---

+When you first draw five cards at the beginning of the game, you have the option to "mulligan", where you set aside your hand, draw five new cards, and shuffle your original hand into your deck.
+You can only do this once, if you are unhappy with your opening hand.